Locotes/VueJSArticles/README.md

 3. `npm run dev`

 ## Update
+- (2017-04-24) Add filters for categories (They won't work, because they can't work together with json-server...)
 - (2017-04-24) Make list searchable
 - (2017-04-24) Make list sortable by date
 - (2017-04-24) Use pagination instead of read more